LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 }
 ```

-`src/router/index.js` now should have following contents:
+`src/router/index.js` now should have the following contents:

 ```js
 import { createRouter, createWebHistory } from "vue-router";